Community-led total sanitation: Applications to urban situations, schools, and other settings

-People who are disadvantaged should benefit from CLTS programmes as effectively as those who are not disadvantaged.
-This is referred to as equality and nondiscrimination (EQND).
+People who are disadvantaged should benefit from CLTS programmers as effectively as those who are not disadvantaged.
+This is referred to as equality and non-discrimination (EQND).

-Outcomes and health aspects

-Millions of people worldwide have benefitted from CLTS which has resulted reductions in open defecation and increases in latrine coverage in many rural communities.
-Practitioners have declared many villages as "ODF villages", where ODF stands for "open defecation free".

-Reviews of effectiveness
+Effectiveness

+To be successful in the longer term, CLTS should be treated as part of a larger WASH (water, sanitation, and hygiene) strategy rather than as a singular solution to changing behavior.

 A systematic review of 200 studies concluded in 2018 that the evidence base on CLTS effectiveness is still weak.
-This means that practitioners, policy makers, and program managers have little available evidence to inform their actions.
+Because of this, practitioners, policymakers, and program managers have limited evidence to support their decisions.

 There is currently a lack of scientific review about the effectiveness of CLTS, although this has been changing since 2015.
-A study in 2012 reviewed reports by NGOs and practitioners and found that there was little review of the impact of local Natural Leaders, that anecdotes were used without assessing impacts, and that claims were made without supporting evidence.
+A study in 2012 reviewed reports by NGOs and practitioners and found that there was little review of the impact of local "natural" leaders, that anecdotes were used without assessing impacts, and that claims were made without supporting evidence.
 It concluded that these kinds of reports focus on the 'triggering' stage of CTLS instead of the measurable outcomes.
 A peer-reviewed article considered the sustainability of CLTS in the longer term: It found that there was little monitoring or evaluation of the impacts of CLTS, even though large international organizations were involved in funding the process.

-Reviews about the effectiveness of CLTS to eliminate open defecation, reduce diarrhea and other gastrointestinal diseases, and decrease stunting in children are currently underway.
-In some cases, CLTS has been compared with India's Total Sanitation Campaign (TSC) when assessing the effectiveness of the approach.
-However, this comparison may be invalid, as the presence of subsidies in the TSC process may fundamentally change the effectiveness of the CLTS process.
+Reviews about the effectiveness of CLTS in eliminating open defecation, reducing diarrhea and other gastrointestinal diseases, and decreasing stunting in children are currently underway.
+In some cases, CLTS has been compared with India's Total Sanitation Campaign (TSC) when assessing its effectiveness.
+However, this comparison may be invalid, as the presence of subsidies in the TSC process makes a substantial difference.

-Comparison of different CLTS programmes

-One small study compared different CLTS programmes.
+One small study compared different CLTS programs.
 Participants from NGOs involved in delivering CLTS reported that although they included some of the activities described in the guidance materials, they often omitted some and included others depending on the local situation.
 Some reported that subsidies were included, and some offered specific design and construction options.

-Health outcomes

-A cluster-randomized controlled trial in rural Mali conducted during 2011 to 2013 found that CLTS with no monetary subsidies did not affect diarrhea incidences, but substantially increased child growth (thereby reducing stunting), particularly in children under two years of age.
+A cluster-randomized controlled trial in rural Mali conducted from 2011 to 2013 found that CLTS with no monetary subsidies did not affect diarrhea frequency, but corresponded with increased child growth (thereby reducing stunting), particularly in children under two years of age.